chiangyaw/pcs-fargate-demo/README.md

 3. You will notice that it is blocked by Prisma Cloud with Access denied page.
 Look into the event generated on Prisma Cloud.

+Why is this important: Prisma Cloud WAAS protects your applications against malware dropping by restricting uploads to just the files that match any allowed content types.

 #### Demo 6 - Vulnerability & Compliance Management
 1. With App-Embedded Defender, the Defender is scanning the deploy image and see whether there is any vulnerability as well.
 Click on MONITOR > Vulnerabilities > Images > Deployed.

 2. You should see ```vulnerables/web-dvwa```.
 Click into it and see what are the vulnerabilities associated with this image.
 You can also click into the Compliance tab for compliance issue as well.

+Why is this important: Vulnerability management is a key process to identify weakness in the workload & application, to protect against evolving threats.

-You can always explore other demo or capabilities provided by Prisma Cloud.
+You can always explore other demo or capabilities provided by Prisma Cloud with App-Embedded Defender.
 Once done, don't forget to `terraform destroy` the test environment.